 In fact, I bet that if you were to clean out your attic or garage, you’ll find plenty of items that could turn out to be very useful post-collapse, either to you or to someone else.

-Not Keeping Copies of Survival Courses on Paper
+#21 Not Keeping Paper Copies of Survival Information

 Whether an EMP hits or it’s just a permanent power outage, your PC and Kindle won’t work for long.
 Keep your favorite survival courses in paper format for reference later.